-The tech world today is rich with dozens of terms or abbreviations denoting technologies, software, or hardware.
-One of the most commonly used abbreviations by tech enthusiasts, reviewers, bloggers, etc., is CPU and GPU.
+The tech world today is abundant with dozens of terms or abbreviations denoting technologies, software, or hardware.
+One of the most frequently used abbreviations by tech enthusiasts, reviewers, bloggers, etc., is CPU and GPU.

 But what do these succinct forms mean, and what is the distinction between the two?
 What is the function of a GPU?
 And, what is the function of a CPU?

-Okay, so we’ll elucidate the distinctions for you by describing them.
+Okay, so we’ll clarify the distinctions for you by illustrating them.

 Table of ContentsShow